Blog

 Building new friendships in recovery can feel challenging, but finding alcohol-free social circles can make a big difference.
 Connecting with people who understand your journey and respect your choices helps you feel supported.
 You don’t have to worry about temptation or awkward moments.

 It’s about surrounding yourself with others who are also focused on a healthy, sober lifestyle.
-Look into community groups, meetups, or sober living WV programs that offer social activities without the pressure of alcohol.
+Look into community groups, or meetups.
 These environments help you enjoy life and stay on track without feeling left out.
 It might take some time to find the right group, but it’s worth it.
 Staying social without alcohol doesn’t have to be hard, and you deserve a circle that lifts you up.

 Personal Boundaries: Knowing What Works for You